TDLR Logo America's 250th celebration logo for state agencies comprising of a star to the left and the words Texas America 250 stacked to the right.

 To apply for a new speech-language pathology license, submit the online application along with the $150 application fee (includes two-year initial license) and required documents.

-You will have 1 year from the date the application was submitted to complete all licensing requirements.
-If you have not met all licensing requirements within the 1 year period, you will be required to submit a new application and all required materials in addition to paying a new application fee.
+You will have one year from the date the application was submitted to complete all licensing requirements.
+If you have not met all licensing requirements within the one-year period, you will be required to submit a new application and all required materials in addition to paying a new application fee.

 Educational Requirements